 About the Arizona Junior Fellows program

-The Arizona Junior Fellows Program was founded by Eileen I. Klein, who is the 35th treasurer of Arizona, former chief of staff to Governor Janice K. Brewer, and president emerita of the Arizona Board of Regents, alongside Joe Pitts, the program’s inaugural director.
+The Arizona Junior Fellows Program was founded by Eileen I. Klein, who is the 35th treasurer of the State of Arizona, former chief of staff to Governor Janice K. Brewer, and president emerita of the Arizona Board of Regents, alongside Joe Pitts, the program’s inaugural director.
 Klein is the advisor to the program.
 It is a program of the Arizona Chamber Foundation, and is dedicated to forging the next generation of Arizona leaders.
 You can find their website here.

 Joe Pitts is the first program director for the Arizona Junior Fellows program, studying Civic and Economic Thought and Leadership and Business Management.
 The new class of Fellows includes: